-An introduction to logotherapy is provided in Frankl’s most noteworthy publication, Man’s Search for Meaning (MSFM), in which he describes his experience as a survivor of the Holocaust, and how his theories were consequently reinforced.
+An introduction to logotherapy is provided in Frankl’s publication, Man’s Search for Meaning (MSFM), in which he describes his experience as a survivor of the Holocaust, and how his theories were consequently reinforced.

 Throughout his detention in four concentration camps, he experienced many around him falling victim to the ‘existential vacuum’ – an inner experience of misery, emptiness and desolation.
 On the other hand, he saw that those with a robust sense of meaning were much more likely to survive the camps.
 Frankl therefore asserted that a definitive sense of meaning and purpose can bring positivity and significance to one’s life in spite of adverse conditions and ill health.

 According to Frankl, “every age has its own collective neurosis, and every age needs its own psychotherapy to cope with it”.
 This article will set out to explore the relevance of Frankl’s ideas and logotherapeutic techniques for millennials, which includes Generation X or the Baby Boomers, born between 1982 and 2004.

 According to logotherapy, we can discover a meaning in life in three different ways.
 Firstly: by creating a work or doing a deed.
 However, Frankl opposed the idea that an individual’s worth could be measured in terms of ‘social usefulness’, determined in the acquisitive capitalist society by one’s level of power and financial success.
 Those not so defined are considered redundant the moment they cease to be economically active, and as a result experience social rejection and mistreatment.